 If you don’t find either a trust or will, then you will probably have to do a probate.

 Some assets like bank accounts and life insurance policies may have a beneficiary designation.
 This designation will avoid the need for probate.
-However, if there is no beneficiary designation then you’ll have to do a probate.
-By completing probate you will get those assets transferred to the heirs.
-In California, if the estate is not valued at over $150,000 then you may not have to do any type of probate.
-However, if there is something titled in their name, like a house or bank account you may have to do some form of probate to change the ownership of those items.
+However, if there is no beneficiary designation, you’ll have to do a probate.
+By completing probate, you will get those assets transferred to the heirs.
+In California, if the estate is not valued at over $150,000, you may not have to do any type of probate.
+However, if there is something titled in their name, like a house or bank account, you may have to do some form of probate to change the ownership of those items.